Many-one reducibility with realizability: The structure of subobjects

 For the non-existence of $\sigma$-meet, consider a sequence $g_0<_Tg_1<_T\dots$, where $\leq_T$ is Turing reducibility.
 For each $i\in\om$, consider a subobject $A_i\mono\om$ such that its underlying set is $|A_i|=\om$ and $g_i(n)$ is a unique name of $n\in A_i$.
 Assume that $B\mono\om$ is a subobject such that $B\subseteq A_i$ for any $i\in\om$.
 We construct a subobject $C\mono\om$ such that $C\subseteq A_i$ for any $i\in\om$ but $C\not\subseteq B$.
 Put $|C|=\om$.
 We inductively define an increasing sequence $(n_e)_{e\in\om}$ with $n_0=0$.
 Assume that $n_e$ has already been defined.
 If the $e$th partial computable function $\varphi_e$ is not total then put $n_{e+1}=n_e+1$.
 If $\varphi_e$ is total, we claim that there exists $n\geq n_e$ such that $\varphi_e(\langle g_i(n)\rangle_{i\leq e})$ is not a name of $n\in B$.
 This is because, since $B\subseteq A_{e+1}$, if one knows a name of $n\in B$ one can compute $g_{e+1}(n)$.
 Thus, if the claim fails then we get $g_{e+1}\leq_T\bigoplus_{i\leq e}g_i\equiv_T g_e$, a contradiction.
 Define $n_{e+1}=n+1$ where $n$ is a number in the above claim.
 Then declare that, if $n_e\leq n<n_{e+1}$, then $\langle g_i(n)\rangle_{i\leq e}$ is a unique name of $n\in C$.
 For almost all $n$, the $i$th coordinate of a name of $n\in C$ yields a name of $A_i$, so we have $C\subseteq A_i$.
 Moreover, the above construction ensures that $\varphi_e$ cannot be a tracker of the inclusion $C\subseteq B$ for any $e$, which means that $C\not\subseteq B$.
 Consequently, any $B$ cannot be a $\sigma$-meet of $(A_i)_{i\in\om}$. \end{proof}

 Of course, this only states that there are no external countable operations, and there is no problem if one uses internal countable operations or quantifiers.
 In fact, the arithmetical hierarchy is usually defined as the hierarchy of number quantifiers.

+It is known that the existential quantifier and the universal quantifier are characterized by the following adjoint rules:

+In categorical logic, the existential quantification and the universal quantification are introduced as follows: If $A$ is a subobject of $X\times Y$, then $\exists^XA$ and $\forall^XA$ are subobjects of $Y$ such that for any subobject $B\mono Y$ the following holds in the subobject posets:

-For example, since the category of represented spaces is a regular category, it has an interpretation of the existential quantifier.
+As already mentioned, the category of represented spaces is a Heyting category, so it has interpretations of the existential quantification and the universal quantification.
+To develop our theory, it is useful to have explicit descriptions of these notions.

 \begin{definition} Let $X$ be a subobject of a represented space $I\times Z$.
-Then its {\em witnessed projection} $\exists_{i\in I}X\mono Z$ is defined as follows: \begin{itemize} \item The underlying set is $|\exists_{i\in I}X|=\{z\in Z:(\exists i\in I)\;(i,z)\in X\}$. \item $\langle p,q\rangle$ is a name of $z\in \exists_{i\in I}X$ iff $p$ is a name of some $i\in I$ and $q$ is a name of $z\in Z$ such that $(i,z)\in X$. \end{itemize} \end{definition}
+Then its {\em witnessed projection} $\exists^IX\mono Z$ is defined as follows: \begin{itemize} \item The underlying set is $|\exists^IX|=\{z\in Z:(\exists i\in I)\;(i,z)\in X\}$. \item $\langle p,q\rangle$ is a name of $z\in \exists^IX$ iff $p$ is a name of some $i\in I$ and $q$ is a name of $z\in Z$ such that $(i,z)\in X$. \end{itemize} \end{definition}